Airports are preparing for a crush of passengers as holiday air travel in 2021 is expected to approach pre-pandemic levels.

 Experts have been more worried about coronavirus spread before flights.

-“My concern has really been in the airports funneling people through hallways and jet ways and metal detectors,” said Dr. Michael Mina, an epidemiologist at Harvard T. H. Chan School of Public Health, during a briefing last week.
+“My concern has really been in the airports funneling people through hallways and jet ways and metal detectors,” said Dr. Michael Mina, an epidemiologist at Harvard T. H. Chan School of Public Health, during a briefing in 2020.
 “The whole process of airports… and squishing people together.
 We know that this virus can be airborne and it can linger for a little bit.”

 If you plan to fly soon, Adalja recommended taking all the usual precautions during the trip: Wash your hands frequently, wear a face covering as required, avoid the crowded parts of the airport and try to stay 6 feet apart from everybody.
 Always have hand sanitizer with you.